Amirul-Aizat/Amirul-Aizat/README.md

 - 👀 I’m interested in Java, C++, CSS
 - 🌱 I’m currently learning Software Engineering course
 - 💞️ I'm interested in developing android application by using Android Studio.
 - 📫 My expertise area is UI/UX experience.
-I have basic knowledge in designing mobile front-end.
+I have basic knowledge in designing mobile and web front-end.

 <!---